 geographical locations.

-As automatic approval event itself is separate event, administrators
+| As automatic approval event itself is separate event, administrators can set automatic approval event for different target destination

 to different time as needed, furthermore, they can also set scheduling publishing